abhiramthejas/Codepipeline_Approve/README.md

 We need to add one more manual approve stage after this stage and we will use Lambda to trigger it.

-To create the manual approve stage:
+To create the manual approve stage

    1. Follow the same steps as before.
    2. Use "Action name" and "Stage name" as "Lambda-Approve".

 ![image](https://user-images.githubusercontent.com/17767960/209428051-dbf105a3-a2fd-4a1a-9a7b-04104d963bab.png)